cysouw/YAST/text/yast.md

 Now, investigating the class of adverbs in more detail, there turn out to be at least five different subclasses depending on their syntactic possibilities.
 All adverbs can all be used adverbially, but they differ in whether they can be used as referential head, as predicative head and/or as attributive admodifier.
 Confusingly, the resulting syntactic classes do not show any obvious semantic differentiation, so they will simply be numbered here.
 There is a tendency for adverbs with a local meaning to have more syntactic uses, and adverbs with a modal meaning to have fewer syntactic uses.
 However, this is just a statistical tendency and it is completely unclear to me whether this observation has any ramifications for the understanding of the different syntactic possibilities of adverbs.

 Also, there appears to be quite some dynamism in the syntactic possibilities of adverbs.
-Some options that are excluded by my categorizations below might be considered to be perfectly possible to some more adventurous speakers of German.
-This is most obvious with the use of adverbs as referential head (i.e. as "noun").
+Some options that are excluded by the categorizations below will be considered to be perfectly possible to more adventurous speakers of German.
+This flexibility is most obvious with the use of adverbs as a referential head (i.e. as "noun").
 There are many occurrences of such uses in the philosophical literature (e.g. *das Seither, das Niemals*) that I consider borderline acceptable.

-Adverbs of type 1, for example *gestern* 'yesterday', can be used in all four syntactic functions [@next].
+Adverbs of type 1, for example *gestern* 'yesterday' [@next a], can be used in all four syntactic functions.
 In the function of an attributive admodifier (i.e. as an "adjective") it is placed after the modified noun without any agreement [@next b].
-In the function of a predicative head (i.e. as a "verb") the copula *sein* 'to be' is necessary.
+In the function of a predicative head (i.e. as a "verb") the copula *sein* 'to be' is necessary [@next c].
 No other copulas are possible.
-In the function of a referential head (i.e. as a "noun") an adverb always has the neuter gender [@next d].
-All ± 40 adverbs like *gestern* that allow for all these four syntactic functions are listed in [@nnext].
+In the function of a referential head (i.e. as a "noun") adverbs always have the neuter gender [@next d].
+All ± 40 adverbs that allow for all these four syntactic functions are listed in [@adverbstype1] below.

 ::: ex
 Syntactic uses of Adverbs type 1